 6. Hilton Dallas

 Hilton Dallas Lincoln Centre, Hilton Dallas/Park Cities, Hilton Anatole are all Hilton’s in Dallas with fairly decent executive club lounges.
 The Lincoln Hilton lounge is meant to be the worst of the three and includes complimentary non-alcoholic beverages, average snacks, and a basic breakfast without much atmosphere.
-The executive lounge at the Hilton Dallas/Southlake Town Square includes a hot and delicious breakfast, bottled water and soft drinks throughout the day.
+The executive lounge at the Hilton Dallas/Southlake Town Square includes a hot and delicious breakfast, bottled water, and soft drinks throughout the day.
 Overall, these lounges are worth paying out the extra fee for access, although none are spectacular, and none are a patch on the Ritz-Carlton lounge outlined above.

 7. Le Méridien Dallas, The Stoneleigh

 Le Méridien Dallas by the Galleria, The Stoneleigh is in an established Downtown area with lots of nightlife and a younger crowd.
 It is part of the Marriott Bonvoy brand, and after the Ritz-Carlton, it is probably the best Marriott Bonvoy in town, but it does not have a club lounge.
 Hence its position near the bottom of our listings.

 The building is almost 100 years old and has little quirks, including thin doors that rattle every time a nearby door closes, plus you can hear hallway conversations from your room.
 However, it does have a beautiful lobby bar and a lot of great dining and drinking options within walking distance.
-By comparison, the W is in an up and coming area, ideal if you are attending an event at the AA center or another event nearby, but not very good otherwise.
+By comparison, the W is in an up-and-coming area, ideal if you attend an event at the AA center or another nearby event, but not very good otherwise.
 The Aloft downtown is also a great choice if you need to be in the convention center.
 The Stoneleigh tends to be a slightly better option than the W overall.

 Breakfast in the restaurant is a particular highlight at The Stoneleigh with great service, a nice setting, and a decent full buffet.
 The fitness center is in the basement of the hotel that is a decent size with cardio machines and yoga mats.
 Overall, this is a nice hotel in Dallas, and most people would definitely return.